We do accessibility audits differently.

 - Start making fixes right away.

-Our Audit to CertificationTM Process
+Our Audit and Remediation Process

 Our website accessibility audits are more than an automated scan – because when it comes to accessibility, AI can only get you so far.
 Our process includes both automated testing and manual review by trained accessibility professionals and visually impaired testers – real-world users of assistive technology – with the goal of rapidly remediating errors and certifying your website as accessible.

-- Publish accessibility statement on website to share efforts with your audience.
+- Add accessibility statement to your website.

 Why Accessibility Matters